 Because the commission was considering real estate purchases, the board was allowed to meet behind closed doors on the negotiations.
 Housing Commission spokesman Scott Marshall said part of the board’s vote came down to due diligence.

-10 motels city considered buying
+Motels the city considered buying

 Vantaggio Suites, 819 University Ave., Hillcrest